 Vent pipes shall be sealed to the tank containment sump with entry boots as supplied by an accredited service provider

-Vent risers above ground shall be 50nb medium galvanized pipe and shall be arranged neatly in a vertical stack with two sets of suitable positioning clamps.
+Vent risers above ground shall be 50nb medium galvanized pipe and shall be arranged neatly in a vertical stack with two sets of suitable positioning clamps (more detail on clamps to be included).
 The vent pipes shall extend a minimum 3.5m above ground level and shall discharge horizontally.

+Sean to engage design / branding council on design for signage.

+Include specification for vents in dusty environments (Ashby to provide info)

 The medium galvanized pipe shall be painted silver grey or as specified by Sasol Project Specialist.